 How to apply with LendingClub

-You can see what rates you might qualify for within minutes on the LendingClub website.
-You can check if you’re prequalified on its website.
+You can see what rates you might qualify for within minutes on the LendingClub website by checking if you’re prequalified.

-If you prequalify for a loan through LendingClub, you can receive multiple loan offers.
+If you prequalify for a loan through LendingClub, you may receive multiple loan offers.
 If you choose a loan offer, you’ll complete an online application.
-At this point, you’ll need to provide some additional details:
+At this point in the application process, you’ll need to provide some additional details.

 - Social Security number